cran/packageRank/README.md

 The “spell check” or validation of packages described above, requires some additional background downloads.
-While those data are cached via the ‘meomoise’ package, this does add time the first time `cranDownloads()` is run.
-For faster results, which bypass those features, set `pro.mode = TRUE`.
-The downside is that you’ll see zero downloads for packages on dates before they’re published on CRAN, you’ll see zero downloads for mis-spelled/non-existent packages and you can’t just use the `to =` argument alone.
+While those data are cached via the ‘meomoise’ package, this will add time the first time `cranDownloads()` is run.
+For faster results, you can bypass those features by setting `pro.mode = TRUE`.
+The downside is that you’ll see zero downloads for packages on dates before they’re published on CRAN and zero downloads for mis-spelled/non-existent packages.
+You’ll also won’t be able to use the `to =` argument by itself.

 For example, ‘packageRank’ was first published on CRAN on 2019-05-16 - you can verify this via `packageHistory("packageRank")`.
-If you use `cranlogs::cran_downloads()` or `cranDownloads(pro.mode = TRUE)` before that date, you’ll see zero downloads on dates before that time:
+But if you use `cranlogs::cran_downloads()` or `cranDownloads(pro.mode = TRUE)` before that date, you’ll see zero downloads for dates before 2019-05-16:

 ``` r
 cranDownloads("packageRank", from = "2019-05-10", to = "2019-05-16", pro.mode = TRUE)